bmitchinson/Spotilight/README.md

 </p>

 ## A SPA (Single Page Application) to show off your spotify playlists written in Vanilla JS.</br>
-Share your public playlists across both Spotify and Apple Music, and view them easily on all devices and browsers.
+Share your public playlists and view them easily on all devices and browsers.

 # Features
 * "Spotlight Selection" for a pinned highlight of your library.